MJaloui/Building-a-SIEM/VisualStepsHere.md

 sudo nano outputs.conf
 ```

 ## Copy and paste configuration in outputs.conf file you created.
+Add your Ip address and port number for your indexer.

 ```bash
 Enter the following script, then save and exit